hubmapconsortium/hra-millitome-generator/OpenScad Code/V12/ReadMe.md

 ## <a id="toc_mt_organ_bisection"></a> Millitome organ block array bisection

 The full organ model with all blocks, bisected into top and bottom section.
 All blocks are combined into a single 3d object.
 Exported to .STL file.
 Virtual asset.
+Produced with [MT-Generator](#toc_generator_scad).

 <p align="center">
   <img src="images/Banana_bisection.png" height="300">